corefan/xenko-docs/en/manual/graphics/post-effects/index.md

 - one or several output buffers
 - parameters to customize the behavior of the post effect during its rendering pass

 Xenko provides several predefined post effects.
-You can also [extend the system to create your own](custom-post-effects.md).
+You can also [extend the system to create your own color transform effects](color-transforms/custom-color-transforms.md).

 ## Add or edit a post effect